urvishvasani/HW_2_3_Game_of_Life/RESULTS.md

 </p>
 1. The above displayed graphs compares the time taken by the debugger to solve the compilation error in different languages.
    Major takeaways from the graph are as following :-
+    - 3/10 debuggers were able to solve compilation bug for haskell.
+All the users complaint about ugly console output and not being able to locate the line of error.
+    - Surprisingly, even though a lot of debuggers were used to Kotlin, they took a comparatively higher time for solving the error.
+We hypothesize that quality of bug introduced would be the reason for this issue.
+    - Debuggers were able to solve the compilation error in Julia very quickly even though they complaint about it having not that great stacktrace.
+One reason could be the similarity between Julia and Python.

 <p align="center">
   <img src="https://github.com/urvishvasani/HW_2_3_Game_of_Life/blob/master/data/logical.PNG">
 </p>
 1. The above displayed graphs compares the time taken by the debugger to solve the logical error in different languages.
    Major takeaways from the graph are as following :-
+    - 2/10 debuggers were able to solve logical bug introduced in haskell.

 ## Conclusions

 ## Threats to validity